AlphaCat00/PyBaiduPan/README.md

 **local_path** local path, which can be file or directory.
 ### First Time Use
-Need to specify username and password for authorization.
+Need to go to http://{host}:{port} (default: http://127.0.0.1:25000) to login your baidu account.

+    BdPan

+Set host and port using -H and -P option.

-     BdPan -u your_username -P your_password
+    BdPan -H 0.0.0.0 -P 8080

-captcha or email/phone verification may be required.
+**If your account require a security verification, please do it on pan.baidu.com and try again.** This is a known issue, and will be fix later.
 ### List
 list files and directories in the path.